Small-scale demixing in confluent biological tissues

 The first is the demixing parameter $DP$, which measures the average environment of each species, quantifying whether it is more likely to be surrounded by similar (homotypic) or dissimilar (heterotypic) cells.
 Defining $N_s$ as the number of similar neighboring cells and $N_t$ as the total number of neighboring cells,

 where the brackets denote averaging over all cells in the tessellation.
 In a completely mixed state, $DP=0$, whereas in a completely sorted mixture, $DP=1$, in the limit of infinite system size.

-The demixing parameter, shown in Fig.~\ref{fig:shapeG}b, vanishes at $t=0$, since the two cell types are initially seeded at random, and saturates to a small non-zero value at long times.
+The demixing parameter as a function of time is shown in Fig.~\ref{fig:shapeG}b.
+The value of DP is initially zero since the two cell types are initially seeded at random, and saturates to a small non-zero value at long times.
 The final steady state value, $DP_f$, increases with increasing shape disparity $\Delta$, as shown in the inset to Fig.~\ref{fig:shapeG}b, and the length of time required to reach the steady state also increases with increasing $\Delta$ (Fig. \ref{fig:CompDeff}(b)).
 For comparison, the dashed black line in Fig.~\ref{fig:shapeG}b illustrates the demixing parameter as a function of time for a model with heterotypic line tension.
 In the HLT case, DP rises very quickly to a value close to unity as one species rapidly forms a circular droplet, in a manner similar to that expected for conventional liquid-liquid binary mixtures.

 We then measure the average cluster radius $R$ by quantifying the average radius of gyration of the dispersed component.
 In the case of shape bidisperse mixtures, the more fluid-like (larger $s_0$) component tends to be dispersed.
 The average cluster radius (Fig.~\ref{fig:shapeG}c) shows a small growth in time, which appears to saturate at long times, although the data is noisier given the cluster statistics sampling rate.
 The steady state radius tends to increase with increasing $\Delta$.
-In all cases studied, clusters have an average radius of less than 2.5.
+In all cases studied, clusters have an average radius of less than $2.5 \pm 0.2$.
 For comparison, the dashed line shows a system with HLT, which we expect to saturate as a nearly circular droplet of one species embedded inside the other species.
-For the system size we study, this would correspond to a cluster of radius $~8$, which is close to the observed steady state value of $7.2$.
+For the system size we study, this would correspond to a cluster of radius $~8$, which is close to the observed steady state value of $7.2\pm 0.2$.

 To further quantify the structure of this micro-demixed state, we study the pair correlation function, $g(r)$, which describes the normalized probability of finding a cell center a given distance from another cell center.
 In homogeneous fluids and amorphous solids, this function exhibits short range order with peaks occurring at distances that are integer multiples of the typical spacing between two cells.
 The envelope of these peaks falls off with distance and eventually approaches unity, highlighting that these materials are disordered over larger lengthscales.
 In bidisperse mixtures, we compute the correlation between each species $\beta$ separately, defined by the relative position vectors ($r^{(\beta)}$) between two cells of type $\beta$: